Neon:PrairieLand

 Now for what really shocked us...

 Firstly, as I said above, we never cut them off because of COVID.
 However, he repeatedly stressed this point in the sermon.
 We genuinely pursued them and tried to keep in contact with them.
 I'll explain it again like a broken record – I drove a care package for six hours.
 I wrote encouraging emails.
 My wife went up and cleaned their house.
 Yes, we followed the government guidelines.
-This was not done out of fear or because we had bought into a dark lie, as it was inferred in the sermon.
+This was not done out of fear or because we had bought into a dark lie, as was inferred in the sermon.

 The only other COVID-related thing that I can think of was us asking them to consider how it would make our children feel if they gave their grandparents the virus.
 That was a fair ask.
 I think it's alright to ask “supposedly” spiritually mature adults to consider someone other than themselves.
 I believe the Apostle Paul wrote something along those lines in Philippians 2.